 Consequently, when employees do not feel encouraged to bring forth ideas, they are quite likely to feel less stimulated and carry lower motivation towards their work.
 When I started at Hazeltine, I inherited a full-time and seasonal staff of long-time employees.
 A transition can be a difficult time for employees and I wanted them to know I valued their input and understand what they learned during their time working at Hazeltine.

 One of the first messages I told our employees was that I want to know what they think about the operation.
 What do you like?
 What don’t you like?
 What have you done before that worked well?
 What have you done before that maybe didn’t work so well?
 From day one, this empowered our employees by letting them know they were going to have input.
 I continue to reiterate this message today, not just in word, but also in action.

-My first year as a superintendent, I experienced a situation that opened my eyes to the need for managerial consistency.
-That season we had three employees who were all roommates; they were first time golf course employees and they were excellent.
+In my first year as a superintendent, I experienced a situation that opened my eyes to the need for managerial consistency.
+That season we had three employees who were all roommates; they were first-time golf course employees and they were excellent.

 I have worked very hard on my temperament since that first year.
 While it is not always easy, remaining calm when the situation calls for anything but will quickly earn you the respect of your employees.

 Our employees deserve to know what they can expect from their leaders each and every day.
 Imagine as an employee, you come in 15 minutes early every day and sit with your fellow co-workers enjoying a cup of coffee.
 Sometime during that 15 minutes, the boss shows up.
 Does their presence change the enjoyment of your cup of coffee?
 Does everyone scatter from the break room because they don’t want to run across a boss who didn’t get enough sleep?
 What is the mindset of an employee who starts their day in this manner?
 An employee who knows what to expect from you each and every day is going to be a better performing employee than one who is always walking on eggshells hoping to not cross the boss.